huss-mo/terminal-command/README.md

 Instead of searching Stack Overflow or man pages for the right command syntax, `tc` uses AI to build complex terminal commands from plain English

 `tc` is a Python-based CLI tool for generating, and optionally executing, shell commands using an LLM.
-This project stemmed from challenges faced during my work and research, where using multiple cli-based tools required frequent searching for the correct command syntax.
+This project stemmed from challenges faced during work and research, where using multiple cli-based tools required frequent searching for the correct command syntax.

 The project supports: